vikasmistry/logseq-formula-ocr-plugin/README.md

-> **Note**: This update includes support for Google Gemini and the local `pix2text` server, instructions for starting the server, and details about the new settings options.

 # Logseq LaTeX Formula OCR Plugin

 Convert LaTeX formula images from clipboard to LaTeX code in [Logseq](https://logseq.com/) using various OCR providers like Hugging Face Transformers, Google Gemini, or a local Pix2Text server.